Metformin for COVID-19: real-time meta analysis of 65 studies

-•Statistically significant improvements are seen for mortality, ventilation, ICU admission, and hospitalization.
-33 studies from 31 independent teams in 10 different countries show statistically significant improvements in isolation (29 for the most serious outcome).
+•Statistically significant improvements are seen for mortality, ventilation, ICU admission, hospitalization, and progression.
+42 studies from 39 independent teams in 11 different countries show statistically significant improvements in isolation (38 for the most serious outcome).

 •Most studies analyze existing use with diabetic patients.
 Many results are subject to confounding by indication — metformin is typically used early in the progression of type 2 diabetes.
 Prophylaxis results typically include continuing use after infection and hospitalization, and greater benefit is seen for more serious outcomes.
 The beneficial effect of metformin may be more related to later stages of COVID-19.
 The TOGETHER RCT shows 27% lower mortality.
 While not statistically significant, p = 0.53, this is consistent with the mortality results from all studies, 32% [27‑37%].

 •No treatment, vaccine, or intervention is 100% effective and available.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
 Multiple treatments are typically used in combination, and other treatments are more effective.
 None of the metformin studies show zero events with treatment.

 •All data to reproduce this paper and sources are in the appendix.
 Other meta analyses for metformin can be found in [Hariyanto, Kow, Li, Lukito, Ma, Parveen, Schlesinger, Yang], showing significant improvements for mortality, hospitalization, progression, and severity.

 |All studies||28% [23‑32%]|

 |RCT mortality||24% [-89‑70%]||-||24% [-89‑70%]||2||1,222||26|

 Metformin reduces risk for COVID-19 with very high confidence for mortality, ventilation, ICU admission, hospitalization, and in pooled analysis, high confidence for progression, and low confidence for recovery.